Free Manatee Materials Available for Florida Boaters

 Other items that Save the Manatee Club provides free of charge include waterproof banners for boaters and public awareness signs for Florida shoreline property owners.
 The bright yellow banners read “Please Slow: Manatees Below,” and can be used to warn other boaters if a manatee is spotted while out on a waterway.
 In addition, free aluminum dock signs with a similar message are available for Florida shoreline property owners.
 To get the free Boating Safety Packet, waterproof banner, or waterway sign, please send an email to Save the Manatee Club at firstname.lastname@example.org or call toll free 1-800-432-JOIN (5646).
 Send your mailing address to get the free boating safety packet and waterproof banner.
 To receive the free waterway sign, please send the address where the sign will be posted and the mailing address, if different.

 More Manatee Protection Tips for Boaters can be found on the Club’s website at savethemanatee.org/boatertips.
-The webpage includes a link to download the free Manatee Alert App for iPhones and iPads, which notifies boaters when they are approaching manatee speed zones and helps facilitate the reporting of injured manatees and manatee harassment.
 You can also view the Club’s new “Safe Boating Tips to Protect Manatees” video.